RathodDeven/lens-quick-widgets/README.md

 - **Enhanced Content Compatibility** - Expanding content focus compatibility in the Post component
 - **Mutual Followers** - Integrating mutual followers information in the Account component when logged in
 - **Additional Customization Options** - More styling and configuration options for all components
+- **Interactive Comment System** - Upon clicking the comment button, open a popup with the post card, displaying existing comments and allowing users to create new comments
+- **Create Post Component** - A dedicated component for creating and publishing new posts directly from your application
+- **Quote Post Component** - Enable users to quote and respond to existing posts with added context

 ## Contributing